Thekua Recipe -100 % Khasta Thekua You Will Fall in Love With

 Traditionally, thekua is shaped with wooden moulds.
 In case you don’t have one then you can shape them with your hand and design them with a fork or toothpick.

-Why my thekua gets soft?
+Why does my thekua get soft?

 My Recommended Product: